GuylianGilsing/CmsShortcodes/README.md

 A (custom written) class based implementation of Wordpress shortcodes.

 # Usage
 The main components of the implementation can be found within the *src* folder.
-This folder *should* contains the following files:
+This folder *should* contain the following files:

 - dispatcher.php
 - shortcode.php